1Password/solutions/migration/cleanup-scripts/README.md

 This allows you to easily sort all vaults identified using the [vault_dedupe_helper.py](#identify-duplicate-vaults-for-removal-with-vault_dedupe_helperpy) script (or by other means) to the top or bottom of the vault list of 1Password.com for further assessment as potential duplicate vaults for removal.

-After you've determined that you've selected the correct vaults for deletion, you can optionally run the script again using the `-r` flag to delete vaults.
+After you've determined that you've selected the correct vaults for deletion, you can optionally run the script again using the `-rm` flag to delete vaults.

 ## Remove "Imported" prefix from imported vaults with [remove_imported_prefix.py](./remove_imported_prefix.py)